apache/spark/docs/ml-tuning.md

 [`RankingEvaluator`](api/scala/org/apache/spark/ml/evaluation/RankingEvaluator.html) for ranking problems.
 The default metric used to choose the best `ParamMap` can be overridden by the `setMetricName` method in each of these evaluators.

-To help construct the parameter grid, users can use the [`ParamGridBuilder`](api/scala/org/apache/spark/ml/tuning/ParamGridBuilder.html) utility.
+To help construct the parameter grid, users can use the [`ParamGridBuilder`](api/scala/org/apache/spark/ml/tuning/ParamGridBuilder.html) utility (see the *Cross-Validation* section below for an example).
 By default, sets of parameters from the parameter grid are evaluated in serial.
 Parameter evaluation can be done in parallel by setting `parallelism` with a value of 2 or more (a value of 1 will be serial) before running model selection with `CrossValidator` or `TrainValidationSplit`.
 The value of `parallelism` should be chosen carefully to maximize parallelism without exceeding cluster resources, and larger values may not always lead to improved performance.
 Generally speaking, a value up to 10 should be sufficient for most clusters.

+Alternatively, users can use the [`ParamRandomBuilder`](api/scala/org/apache/spark/ml/tuning/ParamRandomBuilder.html) utility.
+This has the same properties of `ParamGridBuilder` mentioned above, but hyperparameters are chosen at random within a user-defined range.
+The mathematical principle behind this is that given enough samples, the probability of at least one sample *not* being near the optimum within a range tends to zero.
+Irrespective of machine learning model, the expected number of samples needed to have at least one within 5% of the optimum is about 60.
+If this 5% volume lies between the parameters defined in a grid search, it will *never* be found by `ParamGridBuilder`.

 # Cross-Validation